carVertical

 Evaldas Zabitis

-Criminals often disassemble stolen cars and sell their parts, as it's the easiest way to get rid of them and earn money without being caught.
-However, this isn't always the case.
+Criminals often disassemble stolen cars and sell their parts, as it’s an easy way to profit without getting caught.
+However, not all stolen vehicles are dealt with this way.

 Try our VIN Decoder!